ab/onceler/README.md

 dependencies and no database.
 All Ruby library dependencies are listed in the [Gemfile](./Gemfile).

 Onceler is written in Ruby.
-It requires Ruby >= 2.5.
-(Although see the `ruby24` branch for running on Ruby 2.4.)
+It requires Ruby >= 2.7.

 [Rbenv](https://github.com/rbenv/rbenv) provides a convenient way to manage installations of multiple Ruby versions.